codingdesk-dev/Tripster-Fork/README.md

 ## How to Use

-1. Clone the repository: `git clone https://github.com/codingdesk-dev/Tripster-Fork.git`
+1. Clone the repository: `git clone https://github.com/codingdesk-dev/GoBus-Fork.git`
-2. Navigate to the project directory: `cd Tripster-Fork`
+2. Navigate to the project directory: `cd GoBus-Fork`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`